Robert Dwyer Joyce: Writing

+Illness and death

+He became ill in the early part of 1882, suffering sunstrokes and pneumonia.
+He left Boston for Dublin in September of that year.
+He died on the 24th October 1883 at his brother's house in Rathmines, Dublin, and is buried in Glasnevin Cemetery.

+Legacy

 A plaque inscribed in Irish and English marks the house in Glenosheen where the Joyce brothers lived.
 It is signposted from the road between Ardpatrick and Kildorrery.

+The papers of the Joyce family are held in the National Library of Ireland.

+The Joyce Brothers Festival is held annually at Glenosheen and in the surrounding areas to celebrate the work and legacy of Robert and his brother Patrick.

+Adaptations of his work

 His poem "The Battle of Benburb" commemorating a victory of Owen Roe O'Neill in the Irish Confederate Wars was later set to music as a popular ballad.

 The title of his poem, "The Wind That Shakes the Barley", was borrowed for the Ken Loach film, which won the Palme d'Or at the Cannes Film Festival in 2006.